Paulding Northwest Atlanta Airport

-Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this facility is assigned PUJ by the FAA but has no designation from the IATA (which assigned PUJ to Punta Cana International Airport in the Dominican Republic).
+Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, Paulding Northwest Atlanta Airport is assigned PUJ by the FAA but has no designation from the IATA (which assigned PUJ to Punta Cana International Airport in Punta Cana, Dominican Republic).

 History

 In 1975, in anticipation of a second international airport, the city of Atlanta purchased 10165 acre of land in Paulding for $925 per acre.
 In early 2007, the county purchased 162 acre of the property for the new general aviation airport.

 Paulding County is unserved by either rapid transit or freeways.
 The airport's location is on the Rockmart Highway (U.S. Route 278), approximately 25 mi from the nearest interstate and 40 mi from Midtown Atlanta.

 Construction was completed in late 2008.
 It is the ninth local airport in metro Atlanta, and the first new jet-capable airport in Georgia since 1975.
 To date, more than $70 million has gone into the construction and development of the airport: roughly $10 million from Paulding County directly, $55 million in Federal Aviation Administration grants, and $7 million in state funding.
 It is anticipated that economic development activity at the airport could result in more than $350 million in annual economic activity and thousands of jobs for Paulding County over the next decade.